 I tried to explain to the hotel staff that I was going out for the day to a remote island with three men I just met on a wooden boat and that if I’m not back by 7pm send a search party.
-The concept was lost in translation and part of my traveling was to learn to trust in others and to see the good in people so I just swallowed the feeling.
+The concept was lost in translation, but part of my solo travelling was to learn to trust in others and to see the good in people so I just swallowed the feeling.
 The journey there took a little over two hours but it was beautiful, it was the stillest ocean I had ever seen and the landscape looked prehistoric and untouched.

 As you get off the boat one of the guides will choose you, mine was a young boy who spoke amazing English as well as some French and German.
 He lived on the island and went home to the mainland every few months to see his family.
-Living quarters are basic and surrounded by Komodo Dragons looking for scraps.
+Living quarters are basic and surrounded by lazy sunbaking Komodo Dragons looking for scraps.
 Your guide takes you for a walk around the island looking for dragons, monkeys and buffalo, carrying a stick to ward off active Komodo dragons.
-The length of the walk is up to you, I opted for a few hour hike however it was very humid so any more and I would have been exhausted.
+The length of the walk is up to you, I opted for a three-hour hike, however, it was very humid so any more and I would have been exhausted.

 Our first Komodo Dragon, lazing in the shade next to one of the offices.
 Komodo dragons are very dangerous and although it looks like I’m touching him I was actually sitting farther back.
 If bitten it’s a two-hour speedboat ride to mainland Flores and then most likely a helicopter lift to Bali.
 It’s easy to get complacent as they seem so docile and slow but they move extremely fast when they want to.
 The guides collect all the skulls of buffalo that the Komodos have eaten and display them around the base camp.